TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 14/Matthew 14.29.md

 ---

-And he said, Come.
-And Peter went down from the boat, and walked upon the waters to come to Jesus.
+He said, "Come!"
+Peter stepped down from the boat, and walked on the waters to come to Jesus.